dimag0g/nios_duino/README.md

 NIOSDuino is an adaptation of Arduino core libraries which run on a system built with QSys tool (formely SoPC Builder) from Quartus Prime.
-This enables Arduino code to be reused on Altera FPGA development boards and the Arduino hardware modules (or shields) to be used with FPGA boards.
+This enables Arduino code to be reused on Intel (formely Altera) FPGA development boards and the Arduino hardware modules (or shields) to be used with FPGA boards.
 Currently, Arduino modules with UART, I2C SPI and plain diginal IO are supported.

 What is *not* implemented:
  - PWM support (aka `AnalogWrite()`)
- - Analog channels (aka `AnalogRead()`)
- - Internal EEPROM is currently simulated with a 1KB RAM block
+ - Internal EEPROM is currently simulated with an on-chip RAM block

 Getting started
 ---------------

-Here's a quickstart guide which should get you started if you have an FPGA board with optional SDRAM memory and EPCS flash.
-If you're planning to purchase a dev board, consider reading the Hardware section below.
+Here's a quickstart guide which should get you started if you have an FPGA board with an optional SDRAM chip.
+If you're planning to purchase a dev board, consider reading the Hardware section below first.

 1. Install Quartus Prime with support package for your FPGA.
-I used version 17.0 with a Cyclone IV IC (specifically, EP4CE10).
+I used version 17.0 with a MAX1000 dev board based on MAX 10.

-2. Create/open a project with clock, reset, EPCS and SDRAM (if you have SDRAM) pins assigned to correct locations.
+2. Create/open a project with pins assignements corresponding to the dev board that you have.

-3. Run Qsys tool and open nios_sdram.qsys (if you plan to use SDRAM) or nios_onchip.qsys (if you'll be using internal RAM).
+3. Run Qsys tool and open nios_duino.qsys.
 Generate the HDL (and the symbol, if you plan to use graphical schematic editor).

 4. Instantiate the generated system in your project and connect its outputs